 Monfragüe will undoubtedly offer us some of the highlights of the trip.
 An impressive community of raptors breed within its almost 18,000 hectares.
-Although Griffon Vultures are the commonest bird of prey in the park with around 600 pairs breeding in 2010, we will also have good chances for watching Eurasian Black Vulture, Short-toed, Booted, Bonelli's and Spanish Imperial Eagle, both Black and Red Kite, and the odd Egyptian Vulture.
-Sylvia warblers are also well present in the woods and shrubby slopes of Monfragüe with six: Western Orphean, Subalpine, Blackcap, Dartford, Sardinian and Spectacled Warblers .
+Although Griffon Vultures are the commonest bird of prey in the park with more than 600 pairs, we will also have good chances for watching Eurasian Black (or Cinerous) Vulture, Short-toed, Booted, Bonelli’s and Spanish Imperial Eagle, both Black and Red Kites, and the odd-looking Egyptian Vulture.
+Curruca / Sylvia warblers are also well present in the woods and shrubby slopes of Monfragüe with six species: Western Orphean, Western Subalpine, Blackcap, Dartford, Sardinian and Spectacled Warblers .
 On the cliffs we will try our luck at finding Blue Rock Thrush, Rock Bunting, Red-rumped Swallow, Crag Margin, the very wary Black Stork and the impressive Eurasian Eagle Owl.
-Excellent chances also exist for finding the rare White-rumped Swift.
+Good chances also exist for finding the scarce White-rumped Swift.
 Dinner and overnight at Torrejón El Rubio.

-Breakfast at Hostal Almanzor and drive to the Plataforma de Gredos, a journey of about 30 minutes, where we will walk uphill to reach the breeding grounds of Bluethroats, our main target here.
-In the walk up we should see Ortolan Bunting, Water Pipit, Northern Wheatear, Red-billed Chough, Skylark, Rock Bunting and Dunnock with very good chances for Rufous-tailed Rock Thrush and see the Gredos form of the Iberian Ibex, a different subspecies than in the rest of the mountains of Southern Spain.
+Breakfast first and then drive to the Plataforma de Gredos, a journey of about 30 minutes, where we will walk uphill to reach the breeding grounds of Bluethroats, our main target here.
+In the walk up we should find Ortolan Bunting, Water Pipit, Northern Wheatear, Red-billed Chough, Eurasian Skylark, Rock Bunting and Dunnock (Hedge Accentor) with very good chances for Rufous-tailed Rock Thrush and see the Gredos form of the Iberian Ibex, a different subspecies (Victoriae) than in the rest of the mountains of Southern Spain.

-Down in the valley we will try for the Iberian race of Pied-Flycatcher, plus Common Crossbill, Firecrest, Goldcrest, Crested Tit, Coal Tit, Red Kite, Black Redstart, Green Woodpecker (the sharpei race) and before going back to our hotel we will visit a couple of traditional sites for Citril Finch.
+Down in the valley we will try for the Iberian race of Pied-Flycatcher, plus Red Crossbill, Firecrest, Goldcrest, Crested Tit, Coal Tit, Red Kite, Black Redstart, Iberian Green Woodpecker and before going back to our hotel we will visit a couple of traditional sites for Citril Finch.
 Back to our hotel for a meal and accommodation.

 After our breakfast we travel to a nearby location where we will have chances to see again Bluethroat, Rufous-tailed Rock Thrush, Common Whitethroat, European Honey Buzzard and Ortolan Bunting.
 Back to Madrid in time to catch flights.